retypeapp/retype/components/backlinks.md

 This component is Retype [!badge PRO](/pro/pro.md) only.

 The Backlinks component displays a list of pages that link to the current page.
-By default, backlinks are automatically included at the end of each page, but you can manually place them anywhere in your content using the `[!backlinks]` component syntax.
+By default, backlinks are automatically included at the end of each page, but you can manually place them anywhere in your content using the `[!backlinks]` markdown component syntax.

 ```md
 [!backlinks]
 ```

-Manual placement gives you control over where backlinks appear and disables the automatic placement at the end of the page.
+Manual placement gives you control over where backlinks appear and disables the automatic placement at the bottom of the page.

 ---